tpmccallum/distributed_ledger_information_sharing_DLISh/README.md

 The above text has 72 characters if you include the space character where appropriate.

-The fact that DLISh can encode the above into 30 or less UFT-8 characters is not the whole point.
-Of course sending a transaction with a 58% reduction is size is great.
+The fact that DLISh can encode the above into 28 UFT-8 characters is not the whole point.
+Of course sending a transaction with a 61% reduction is size is great.
 However the value of DLISh is also realized in that whenever a word like australia is recorded anywhere on the blockchain.
 It will only ever take up the space of 3 UTF-8 characters instead of 9.
-It is very likely that an Australian e-commerce blockchain implementation would record that text thousands if not millions of times as part of its ongoing business activities (product names, product descriptions, customer addresses and so forth).
+In a real world use case, it is very likely that an Australian e-commerce blockchain implementation would record the text "Australia" thousands if not millions of times as part of its ongoing business activities (product names, product descriptions, customer addresses and so forth).
+Consider the word "Australia" used for every delivery address for every online purchase in a company that ships 3 million purchases per year.

 ## The maths behind the algorithms
-DLISh has the potential to store 52 different mathematical equations which are capable of compressing the large numbers.
+DLISh has the potential to store 52 different mathematical equations/algorithms which are capable of compressing the large numbers.
 Each mathematical equation is signalled through the use of a single UTF-8 letter such as "a" or "A".
 The letters range from the UTF-8 representation of (lower case) a through z as well as from (capital) A through Z (26 letters in the alphabet and therefore a total of 52 equation possibilities).
 The creator of an algorithm gets assigned a letter forever.

-This document only demonstrates two simple algorithms.
+This document only demonstrates two simple algorithms ("a" and "b").
 The global software development community and global scholarly community can define many more algorithms (another 50 infact).
 Once an algorith is perfected and tested it can be added to the base layer protocol permanently.
 The creator of the algorithm gets to create a new file which the system will use.
 The creator also gets the opportunity to describe how and why their algorithm works and also record their personal or organisational contact information.
-The creators can be individuals or even whole schools, colleges, businesses and more.
+The creators can be individuals or even whole schools, colleges, businesses or compamies.

 ## More on the algorithms
+**The first 100 numbers 0 through 99 are not used for the initial encoding** It is not yet known if (when assigning keys to words) some numbers will be left out on purpose.
+We want it to be as easy as possible for the algorithms to reduce a key (number) to a single digit.
+It is feasable to skip difficult numbers.
+For example if there are say less than 2 million words in the master file it will make no difference to the key length if a word is assigned 1, 000 101 or 1, 514 101.
+Theoretically we can use numbers as high as 9, 999 999 and still stay under the 8 digit length.

-**The first 100 numbers 0 through 99 are not used, these are used for performance tuning** All encoded data is represented by a single letter (the name of the function) and two numbers.
+All encoded data is represented by a single letter (the name of the function) and two numbers.
 The first number is the encoded value and the second number is an argument (a helper number which was created in the encode algorithm which can be passed to the decode algorithm).
 Each encoding algorith must take the key and reduce it to a single number i.e. take 65536 and reduce it to 2 (we just mentioned the helper number which in this case is 4).
 Each decoding algorithm must recreate the original key starting with the encoded value (the helper number is utilized as an argument to the decode function as you will see shortly).

 Let's encode our hypothetical first and last name which have the values of 200 and 100 respectively.
 Remember these are just examples to demonstrate how encoding and decoding functions work.
 Obviously with some numbers there will be a degree of difficulty reducing the number to a single digit.
 But remember there are 52 different algorithm/function place-holders available and each one can have an additional single digit argument to help things along.
 It may also be the case that if some numbers are problematic/impossible to reduce, the system could be hard coded to be leave out those numbers when assigning key values.